 What compelled you to put together this event?
 What’s the goal?

 People need to meet and talk and work together in real life.
 Bear Arms N’ Bitcoin 2020 will provide the opportunity to do so.
 Online interactions are insufficient.
-Getting together in meet space has three benefits.
+Getting together in meat space has three benefits.
 First, you gain hands-on education.
 For example, setting up a bitcoin wallet or inspecting a DIY firearm to see how it’s engineered for safe firing.
 Second, you gain solidarity and encouragement from meeting online friends in real life.
 It can be lonely toiling away alone in your garage, behind a pseudonym.
 Third, you have fun.

 Those involved in DIY gun making have been reluctant to get together in person for privacy and security reasons, which is prudent.
 At the same time it’s unfortunate because, besides a few exceptions, making your own gun and sharing your knowledge is protected under the 1st and 2nd Amendments.
 Having to hide in the shadows to exercise your rights is wrong.
 It’s up to us to change that.